Anti-Money Laundering

 • two or more related payments in excess of $10k (combined)

-• payments received as part of a single transaction (or two or more related
+• payments received as part of a single transaction (or two or more related transactions) that exceed $10k in a 12-month period.

 • received in the course of trade or business